Dimension-agnostic inference using cross U-statistics: Introduction

-We dare to ask a bolder question: \emph{is it possible to design inference procedures that are completely dimension-agnostic, making no assumptions about the relative scaling of $d$ and $n$, but being asymptotically level $\alpha$ (and powerful) in \emph{all} the above regimes of fixed, high and ultra-high dimensionality?} This paper provides a positive answer for some classic, yet nontrivial, problems.
+\begin{quote} \emph{Is it possible to design inference procedures that are completely dimension-agnostic, making no assumptions about the relative scaling of $d_n$ and $n$?
+Can a single test or CI to be asymptotically level~$\alpha$ simultaneously in all the above regimes of fixed- (or low-), high- and ultra-high dimensionality?
+If yes, does the power of these methods automatically adapt to the regime, being nearly as powerful as methods tuned to specific regimes?} \end{quote} This paper provides a positive answer to all these questions for some classical, yet nontrivial, problems.
 In doing so, it identifies some general strategies (like exploiting variational characterizations of test statistics) for enabling dimension-agnostic inference that could apply to a wider class of problems.

 We see this as the first work in a longer line of investigation for what appears to be both a practically important and theoretically intriguing problem.
 In our limited search, it seems we are the first to ask the above question explicitly and provide some new mathematical techniques (cross U-statistics) to provide a positive answer for some problems.
 Let us elaborate more below.